 - Give them a regular amount.

 - Give them ways to earn and supplement that amount.

 Concerning giving your teenager a regular amount of pocket money, how much you can offer isn’t important.
 A great example of how to teach teens financial responsibility is to sit them down and jointly agree on a fixed amount and how long that amount is supposed to sustain them.
-This way, they’ll get a taste of the reality of budget restrictions and learn to avoid things they can’t afford.
+This way, they’ll get a taste of the reality of budget restrictions and budgetary guidelines and learn to avoid things they can’t afford.

 As for giving your teen ways to earn extra pocket money, it’ll teach them that money isn’t an infinite resource and that a lot of time and effort goes to earn each dollar you give them.
 This is important, especially since most teens have no appreciation of the value of money as a resource.
 It can also be a great way to prepare your teen for their first job.

 Some of the ways your teenager can earn pocket money include: